agilesyndrome/blog.agilesyndro.me/content/posts/1998-is-calling.md

 * Like what you read today?
 Want to help me recover some of my AWS costs I lost?
 I'm coffee driven.
 [Buy me a coffee](https://ko-fi.com/agilesyndrome)
 * Shout out to the old robotics team, still kicking it!
 [Children of the Swamp #179](https://www.thebluealliance.com/team/179)
 * Sticking with S3 and CloudFront, that's cool, but you'll want something like [S3Stat](https://www.s3stat.com) to watch your log files.
-But you didn't know your S3 logs had this much data in it.
+I bet you didn't know your S3 logs had this much data in it.
+S3Stat made analytics easy.

 ## Your thoughts?